brozeph/reindeer/readme.md

   * _NOTE:_ all fields in the document will be validated against the mapping specification prior to calling Elasticsearch
 * `callback` - _(required)_ - a function callback that accepts two arguments:
   * `err` - populated with details in the event of an error during the operation
-  * `insertedModel` - the validated model that is properly typed according to the mapping specification
-  * `insertedModelId` - if the `_id` property is not specified, this will contain the value created by Elasticsearch, otherwise it is null
+  * `insertedModel` - the validated model that is properly typed according to the mapping specification - if the `_id` parameter is not specified, an event named `identity` is emitted that will contain the value of the `_id` created by Elasticsearch

 The following example demonstrates the use of the `#create` method on a mapping for cats: